-Welcome to our website.
-We are an interdisciplinary, global research network of scholars working on urban violence.
-Our goal is to connect scholars, organize workshops, create collaboration opportunities among network members, and increase the visibility of our members’ work.
+We are an interdisciplinary, global research network of scholars and public sector researchers working on urban violence.
+Our goal is to connect researchers, organise workshops, create collaboration opportunities among network members, and increase the visibility of our members’ work.

 If you are a researcher working on urban violence or related issues (e.g., criminal violence, police violence, or the war on drugs), feel free to join our network by signing up here.
 Please note that we can only approve your membership if you are researching clearly related issues.

-Kieran Mitton is Senior Lecturer in International Relations at the Department of War Studies, King’s College London, where he is also Research Director of the Conflict Security & Development Research Group (CSDRG).
-His current research explores drivers of urban violence in Brazil, Sierra Leone, South Africa and the UK, and evaluates contrasting public health and securitised interventions.
+Kieran Mitton is Reader in Conflict, Security and Development at the Department of War Studies, King’s College London, where he is also Research Director of the Conflict Security & Development Research Group (CSDRG).
+His current research explores drivers of urban violence in Brazil, Nigeria, Sierra Leone, South Africa and the UK, and evaluates contrasting public health and securitised interventions.
 He cofounded the Urban Violence Research Network in 2018.

 Andrea Varsori is a Lecturer in Criminology at the University of Huddersfield.
-He holds a PhD from the Department of War Studies, King’s College London, and Editor-in-Chief of Strife Journal and Blog.
-His research explores the evolution of urban armed groups, and in particular how resilience is linked with changes in their structure, relations, and territoriality.
+He holds a PhD from the Department of War Studies, King’s College London.
+His research explores the evolution of urban armed groups and uncovers the links between their resilience and changes in their structure, relations, and territoriality.
 His current focus is on the cities of Rio de Janeiro and São Paulo in Brazil.

 Catharine Helmers holds an MA with Distinction in International Conflict Studies from the Department of War Studies at King’s College London, where her research examined the impact of social and emotional factors on atrocities within the context of sub-Saharan African civil wars.
 She is interested more broadly in issues of genocide, violence against civilians, post-conflict memorialization, and the climate-conflict nexus.